Washington Regional Medical Center to expand at Drake Farms site in Fayetteville

-FAYETTEVILLE -- Washington Regional Medical Center on Monday announced plans to expand its campus to serve the growing health care needs of the region.
+FAYETTEVILLE -- Washington Regional Medical Center on Monday announced plans to expand its campus to serve the region's growing health care needs.

-The hospital bought 15 acres west of its main campus, southwest of Gregg Avenue and Futrall Drive.
+The hospital bought 15 acres west of its main campus, southwest of Gregg Avenue and Futrall Drive, for $6.63 million.
 The property is part of the proposed Drake Farms mixed-use development on about 175 acres northwest of Gregg Avenue and Drake Street.

 The hospital's plans for the property include facilities for expanded inpatient hospital services, outpatient surgical services, overnight stay capabilities, ambulatory care services and a center for wellness focused on whole-person care, according to a Monday news release from Washington Regional.